 As usual, none of this would be possible without a great community of supporters, both local and far away.
 Thank you!
 You are what makes this community thrive.

-Thanks to the many CP parkrun community members who have been sharing updates and stories with us in recent weeks: via social media, via email, or just via random encounters on the local trails.
+Thanks to the many CP parkrun community members who have been sharing updates and stories with us during the pandemic: via social media, via email, or just via random encounters on the local trails.
 And thanks to the 40 community members who joined our virtual coffee meetup on 4/11.
 You showed the value of coming together even while we’re apart.

 Thanks to the big group of CP parkrun volunteers who met up at very short notice to talk through ideas about how to preserve the warm, welcoming community in an online format.